umasreeakula/Maven-Sales-Challenge/README.md

 The data model was simple, and the dataset did not need much cleaning except for a couple of things:
 - In the sales pipeline table, I changed the product name from "GTXPro" to "GTX Pro" to ensure consistency when merging the sales pipeline and product tables.
 A simple find and replace value within Power Query was sufficient.
 - I did a basic merge of the sales pipeline and product tables using the related "product" column to align the data.
 - Furthermore,  I merged the sales teams with the sales pipeline table based on the sales agent column to integrate relevant information on managers.
+I also merged the accounts table with the sales pipeline using the account column.

 I used Power BI to build the dashboard.
 Find it [here](https://github.com/umasreeakula/Maven-Sales-Challenge/blob/main/MavenTech%20-%20Quarterly%20Sales%20Team%20Performance.pbix).